Visas and Work Permits — 4 min

-Independent contractors in Australia are responsible for filing and paying their own taxes and social security.
-However, you’ll also need to check whether you have any additional paperwork to submit depending on the country where your company is based.
+Independent contractors in Australia are responsible for filing and paying their taxes and social security.
+However, you’ll also need to check whether you have any additional paperwork to submit, depending on the country where your company is based.

-With Remote’s contract management services, you don’t need to worry about the details of tax compliance, because we will ensure that you are compliant with local laws and regulations.
+With Remote’s contract management services, you don’t need to worry about tax compliance because we will ensure that you are compliant with local laws and regulations.

-Remember you have to pay them in a way that clearly differentiates them from an employee, such as paying by project rather than a fixed salary.
+You have to make sure you pay them in a way that clearly differentiates your contractor from an employee, such as paying by project rather than a fixed salary.
 This can help you avoid potential issues with misclassification.
 We explain the difference between an employee and a contractor below.

 Who pays superannuation (Australia's retirement system)